vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/ingress/ingress-tcp/ingress-tcp.md

 The Ingress resource will publish the `coffee-svc` and `tea-svc` services through the Ingress controller, thus providing access to the applications.

 The following is a demonstration of how to create an Ingress resource with SSL/TLS sessions termination on the Ingress controller.
-If you plan to use HTTPS, session termination must be done on the controller because the TCP load balancer does not have the technical capability to terminate SSL/TLS sessions.

 To create an Ingress resource: